-The dreaded Hospital appointments that needed a day off work, paying a small fortune in the car-park and be kept hanging-about, disappeared.
-Now, after an unhurried phone call with a Nurse or Consultant, if they think it necessary they arrange an appointment – and we find in a much quieter and less-crowded hospital.
+The dreaded Hospital Outpatients appointment that needed a day off work, paying a small fortune in the car-park and be kept hanging-about, disappeared.
+Now, after an unhurried phone call with a Nurse or Consultant, if they think it necessary they arrange an appointment – and we find a much quieter,cleaner and less-crowded hospital.

 London Taxis for transport

-Hospital transport arrived for my first hospital appointment under the ‘new’ regime, and I found South Central Ambulance Service had borrowed London black cabs for patient transport, as they have a screen between the driver and passengers.
+Since lockdown, South Central Ambulance Service has borrowed London black cabs for some patient transport, as they have a screen between the driver and passengers.

-Some cabs even have a helpful swivel seat, which turns so the patient stands on the pavement, sits down on the extended seat, which then swivels them into the cab.
+Some cabs even have a helpful swivel seat: the patient stands on the pavement, sits down on the extended seat, which then turns and swivels them into the cab.
 Some have a retractable ramp for wheelchairs that can also be used for walking up into a cab.

 Black cabs have a smoother ride than the usual patient transport, so let’s hope we get more in the Thames Valley.

-French friends ‘use’ them constantly; these could be very useful e.g. avoiding a long trip into hospital for a simple injection.
+French friends ‘use’ them constantly.
 Until lockdown I didn’t know we had one.
 But if my Rheumatology Consultant could get the District Nurse to visit, I hope I can arrange this for future tests.
-I wouldn’t mind paying; it is such a chore to ask a friend to give me a lift, and taxis are £40 for the round trip.
+I wouldn’t mind paying; it is such a chore to ask a friend to give me a lift to the surgery, and taxis are £40 for the round trip.

-GP used to refer us to a consultant.
-But call centres often ‘lost’ the referral, then gave us an appointment three months hence (always just within the designated ‘time slot’) before we actuall got to see the consultant. (then having almost forgotten what was wrong to start with).
+When GPs referred us to consultants.call centres often ‘lost’ the referral, or issued an appointment three months hence (within the designated ‘time slot’) so by the time we saw the consultant we’d almost forgotten what was wrong to start with.

-Now that things are simpler, one wonders why the supposedly cash-strapped NHS, was allowed built up so many levels of bureacracy.
-Somebody was Empire building with our cash.
+With things simpler, one wonders why the supposedly cash-strapped NHS, was allowed built up so many levels of bureacracy.
+Empire building with our cash.

 Infusions made easier

 Having Osteoporosis, I now have to have a yearly infusion.
-When I came to Oxfordshire from London, I expected to have this done locally, but was told because of cost-cutting I couldn’t – and to go back to London.
+Moving to Oxfordshire from London, I expected to have this locally, but was told because of cost-cutting I couldn’t – and to go back to London.

-My Oxfordshire GP was allowed to refer me back to King’s College and hospital transport spent 7 hours taking me there and back – so what did that cost the NHS?
+My Oxfordshire GP referred me back to King’s College and hospital transport spent 7 hours taking me there and back – so what did that cost the NHS?

 Then I happened to be treated by a Spanish Professor working in the NHS at Oxford.
 He asked why I went to London; would I like to have it done locally?
 Of course.
 So he arranged it!

-My appointment was made during lockdown.
-An efficient Nurse phoned to explain the procedures.
+My appointment was during lockdown, so a Nurse phoned to explain procedures.
 On the day transport arrived at 1130 for my 1200 appointment.
-I was bang on time at the John Radcliffe Rheumatology Day Unit and went straight in to a spotlessly clean room (believe me, when you have had to spend a month in a London hospital recovering from a Hospital Acquired Infection you notice this) with everything was set up and waiting.
+Bang on time at the John Radcliffe Rheumatology Day Unit, I went straight in to a spotlessly clean room (believe me, when you have had to spend a month in hospital recovering from a Hospital Acquired Infection you notice this) with everything set up and waiting.

-Having deep-seated veins, I am used to painful prodding, and know when I hear the dreaded words “just a scratch” to brace myself.
+Deep-seated veins usually means painful prodding, and when I hear “just a scratch” I brace myself.
 The male nurse (one bad thing about life now is you don’t see name badges under PPE equipment) was slotting the infusion into the stand before I realised he had actually put the needle and all the accompanying ‘stuff’ into my arm, and I hadn’t felt a thing.
 All I know is he was from Barcelona – thank you!

-The efficient female nurse had my notes all ready, confirmed that I was allergic to penincillin, and I didn’t have to repeat the rigmarole.
-Then at the end explained that she had changed to infusion to saline water “to flush through any residue of the infusion”.
-Now I like that practical way of ensuring nothing is lost and one gets value for money.
+The efficient female nurse had my notes all ready, confirmed that I was allergic to penincillin, then at the end explained that she had changed the infusion to saline water “to flush through any residue”.
+I like that practical way of ensuring value for money.

 Just as the last drop went in, I was told my transport was waiting to take me home.
 None of the expected 1 – 3 hour wait which used to happen.
 Two days later the notes from my appointment came through my letter box.

-And whilst we are discussing the JR, their Physio department phoned me to ask how my arthritic hands were getting on.
-Over the phone Jackie gave me good practical advice, recommended a Thermamit which at £19 is much cheaper than wax baths, but will probably give wonderful soothing warmth (as long as you have a micro-wave), and made an appointment for me – in the future, but something to look forward to.
-Her phone call was lovely ‘buck up’ call.
+Then Jackie in the JR Physio department phoned me to ask how my arthritic hands were getting on.
+Again, by phone Jackie gave me good practical advice, suggested a Thermamit (at £19 is much cheaper than wax baths, but will probably give wonderful soothing warmth (as long as you have a micro-wave), and made an appointment for me – in the future, but something to look forward to.

 Gone are the clipboards

-I have a friend who swears a nurse approaching with a clipboard sends her doo-lally.
-Now, services have been redesigned and provide miraculous, fast and safe care without a clipboard in sight.
+A friend swears a nurse approaching with a clipboard sends her doo-lally.
+Now, services have been redesigned without a clipboard in sight.